Technology-Notes/lukesampson-scoop-wiki/Why-PowerShell?.md

 ### Nevertheless..

-You should still use Powershell.
+You should still use PowerShell.
 Why?
 Because you can ignore most of these problems, and you're still left with a great, flexible, dynamic, functional scripting language.

 You don't have to write `Verb-Noun` 'cmdlets', just write a script.
 Return text from your powershell scripts if you want&mdash;because text is the universal interface.
 Parse your own parameters (or dot-source [getopt](https://github.com/lukesampson/psutils/blob/master/getopt.ps1)).
 If someone mentions PoSH, ridicule them publicly (kidding).